NotePlan/plugins/Readme.md

 4. Restart the editor to ensure the plug-ins are working.
    - You should see type errors when you make those
    - You should see lint errors when you format code wrong
-   - You should see your code get autoformatted when you save
+   - You should see your code get auto formatted when you save
 5. Make sure to open this folder directly in VSCode and not the entire repo as the ESLint plug-in can be annoying about that

 ### Sublime Text 3 and 4